Yuchunw/SoftwareCarpentryBejeweled/README.md

 1) Might need sounds to this game.
 2) Gifs for three gems in line when disappearing
 3) Name for our game, Little Monsters?
 Happy Monsters? etc..
+4) Are we going to use python 2 or 3?

 ## Feel free to add what you think is needed